What is Staking?

 Note that only checking the uptime of your validator as measured by non-staking nodes, validators with small stake, or validators that have not been online for the full duration of your validation period can provide an inaccurate view of your node's true uptime.

-Validators secure Avalanche, create new blocks/vertices, and process transactions.
+Validators secure Metal Blockchain, create new blocks/vertices, and process transactions.
 To achieve consensus, validators repeatedly sample each other.
 The probability that a given validator is sampled is proportional to its stake.

 When you add a node to the validator set, you specify: